wazuh/wazuh-documentation/source/user-manual/agents/agent-connection.rst

   service wazuh-agent restart

-After you register the Agent and successful started you could see a list of connected agents into Manager with:
+After you register the agent and it be successfully connected, you could see a list of connected agents into Manager with:

 ::

-  $ /var/ossec/bin/agent_control -l
+  $ /var/ossec/bin/agent_control -lc

 This will display every registered Agent, also you can check if a Agent is correctly connected verifying if the UDP connection to Manager is established: